 3 – Scent

 Although every marijuana strain has a unique scent, it should offer a natural and musky sweet aroma.
-If it smells damp, excessively sweet or ‘gone off’, there’s a good chance that you’re dealing with moldy weed.
-We also recommend being wary of dried buds that carry a smell akin to freshly cut grass, as this is a sign it hasn’t been dried and cured correctly.
+If it smells damp, excessively sweet, or ‘gone off,’ there’s a good chance that you’re dealing with moldy weed.
+We also recommend being wary of dried buds that carry a smell akin to freshly cut grass.
+This is a sign it hasn’t been dried and cured correctly.
 Marijuana flowers that fall into this category are more likely to develop mold while in storage.

 4 – Chest Pains

-While you may feel some unusual sensations in your lungs from time to time after especially heavy smoke sessions, weed should not make you suffer from chest pain.
-If you smoke weed and are soon struck down with uncomfortable chest pain, get in touch with a doctor ASAP.
-It is likely that the weed you’ve smoked contained mold, fertilizers, or pesticides, and if left untreated, it could prove fatal.
+You may feel some unusual sensations in your lungs from time to time after heavy smoke sessions.
+However, weed should not make you suffer from chest pain.
+If you smoke cannabis and are soon struck down with uncomfortable chest pain, get in touch with a doctor ASAP.
+The weed you’ve smoked likely contained mold, fertilizers, or pesticides.
+If left untreated, the condition could prove fatal.

 5 – Allergic Reaction

 There is possibly a problem if you suddenly get eye inflammation, an itchy throat, or excessive mucus production.
 This is especially the case if you have never had an adverse reaction to marijuana before.
 Once again, it is probably moldy marijuana, and you have suffered an allergic reaction to the contaminants.
 It is imperative to get in touch with a doctor as soon as this happens.

 Hopefully, states become more vigilant about testing weed and begin to follow the standards set forth by California.
 The Golden State took significant steps in the right direction.
 As recently as November 2019, Colorado experienced problems.
 The state issued an advisory warning where it listed strains of potentially contaminated cannabis.
 These products made it to dispensary shelves in October and November.

 It seems remarkable that there aren’t effective testing procedures in place in legal states.